3. Maintaining unity in the church, 1:11-4:21

-gar "for" - Introducing a causal clause explaining why God made foolish / exposed the foolishness of, the wisdom of the world, v20b.
-It was "because" God chose to reveal himself / his wisdom to those who believe through the preaching of the gospel rather than in the speculation of the wise - the wise in their speculation having proved unable to know him / understand true wisdom, eg. Fee, or ii] he having chosen to hide from the speculation of the wise, eg. Barnett.
+epeidh "since" - because.
+Causal conjunction introducing a causal clause explaining why God eudokhsen, "was pleased" = chose, to reveal himself / his wisdom to those who believe through the preaching of the gospel rather than in the speculation of the wise - the wise in their speculation having proved unable to know him / understand true wisdom, so Fee, or God having chosen to hide from their speculation, so Barnett.
 The choice between these two options is unclear.
 What is clear is that because of human non-wisdom God has acted to reveal his own unique wisdom.
 Of this non-wisdom Calvin states "it is the blindness of the human mind, which, surrounded by light, sees nothing."

-en "in" - Here either expressing i] space/sphere of influence.
+en "in" - in / by.
+Here either local, expressing sphere of influence.
 God's wisdom is seen in his creative works, but the world did not recognize it.
 On the other hand it may be instrumental, expressing means, "by", referring to God's plan of salvation.
-"For since, by God's wise plan, the world, exercising its own wisdom, did not know God, God chose to save those who had not wisdom, but faith, not by their own wisdom, but by the folly of the Christian preaching", Barrett.
+"For since, by God's wise plan, the world, exercising its own wisdom, did not know God, God chose to save those who had no wisdom, but faith, not by their own wisdom, but by the folly of the Christian preaching", Barrett.
 Other adverbial possibilities include: standard, "according to"; manner; cause, "because of"; time, "in the time of."

-th/ sofia/ (a) "wisdom" - Here it is a good wisdom, God's wisdom, probably of his self-disclosure, revelation; "the possibility of knowing God does not belong essentially to man (as a property); it is bestowed on him by revelation", Conzelmann.
+th/ sofia/ (a) "wisdom" - the wisdom [of god].
+Here it is a good wisdom, God's wisdom, probably of his self-disclosure, revelation; "the possibility of knowing God does not belong essentially to man (as a property); it is bestowed on him by revelation", Conzelmann.
 Possibly the wisdom here is God's plan of salvation.
-God's wisdom does focus on the cross and is therefore, regarded as foolishness by the standards of human reasoning.
+God's wisdom focuses on the cross and is therefore regarded as foolishness by the standards of human reasoning.
 "As God has ordained in his wisdom", Cassirer.